 I serve as the Chair of the Kenmore Planning Commission, a Precinct Committee Officer for the Democratic Party, and Co-Executive Director of Mid Sound Fisheries Enhancement Group.

 I love Kenmore.
 I want to make it even better with you.
-Here are the issues I intend to lead on:

 We grow best working together.